 - file a closing report upon the termination of the Guardianship

-At Antony M. Eminowicz, Esq Law Office, we are able to assist clients in need of Guardianship with all aspects of the process, both before and after appointment, in order to secure the best possible protection and preservation of the family member’s health and assets.
+At Antony M. Eminowicz, PLLC Law Office, we are able to assist clients in need of Guardianship with all aspects of the process, both before and after appointment, in order to secure the best possible protection and preservation of the family member’s health and assets.